Who We Are

 At Westside Waldorf, you’ll find strong bonds between students and teachers; a welcoming, inclusive environment; and a joyful and diverse student body that approaches education with curiosity, creativity, and courage.

-Our school is housed on two campuses: The Early Childhood Center in Santa Monica, which offers parent-child, nursery, and kindergarten classes; and the McComb Campus in Pacific Palisades, which offers a full pre-K through eighth grade program.
+Our school is housed on two campuses: The Early Childhood Center in Santa Monica, which offers parent-child, nursery, and kindergarten classes, and the McComb Campus in Pacific Palisades, which offers a full preschool through elementary school program.

 Westside Waldorf School Mission